This post provides tips and tricks to avoid gaining weight in the holiday season..

 Sometimes choosing one over the other can save hundreds of calories.

 - Take a minute and study the calories listed behind the items if you are lucky to live in a state where they have to list them.

 - Go for oven-roasted chicken instead of fried or orange chicken.

 - Skip the butter when you have a pretzel.

 - Stay away from cinnamon rolls, bagels, wraps and burritos.
 They are loaded with calories from fat or sugar or both.

-- When going for Italian food choose Mariana sauce instead of anything Alfredo as the latter has a lot of fat from the cheese.
+- When going for Italian food choose Mariana sauce instead of anything Alfredo because the latter has a lot of fat from the cheese.